codetojoy/easter_eggs_for_play_framework/egg_2025_08_thread_pools/README.md

 ### Usage

-* run this project and go to http://localhost:9000
+* `./run.sh` and open http://localhost:9000
 * the AccountService simulates work

 ### TODO

-* parallel stream
-* use thread per account id
+* v1 needs to use Play default

 ### Version